yusefmosiah/choir-scales/docs/VisionStatement.md

    - Implement an Email Notification System.
    - Integrate Thirdweb Embedded Wallet.
    - Produce Media Assets and Publish Documentation.
+   - Launch the Choir platform with core functionalities by October 19, 2024.

 2. **User Onboarding and Growth**
    - Implement marketing strategies to attract a diverse user base.